-We have completed our analysis of time, which is observed in the Minkowski space of clocks as discrete quantum mechanical ticks with continuously applied corrections in the curved space-time geometry of general relativity due to velocity and gravitational potential.
-Because our model is relativistically correct it treats time evolution as an action rather than as a "propagator" operating on state space.
-Diffuse forms of energy become localized and materialize as independent entities, or photons.
-Thus the conversion of electromagnetic fields into matter is described by means of a four-dimensional localization in Minkowski spacetime.
-We wish to extend our interpretation of physical processes to study the nature of gravitational interactions as a localization of fields in space-time.
-This will allow energymatter conversion processes to be compared without causing confusion due to the wide separation of magnitudes and other observable differences that exist for electromagnetic and gravitational processes.
+We have completed our analysis of time, which we observe in the Minkowski space of clocks as discrete quantum mechanical ticks with continuously applied corrections due to velocity and gravitational potential.
+Because our model is relativistically correct it treats time evolution as an action in Minkowski space rather than as a "propagator" operating on states in Hilbert space.
+Diffuse forms of energy are localized four-dimensionally and then materialize as independent entities, or photons.
+Thus the conversion of electromagnetic fields into matter is described by means of a four-dimensional localization in Minkowski space.
+We wish to extend our interpretation of physical processes to study the nature of gravitational interactions as a localization of fields in the curved space-time of general relativity.
+This will allow energy-matter conversion processes to be compared relative to the same physical basis without causing confusion due to the wide separation of magnitudes, differences in polarity, and other observable differences that exist for electromagnetic and gravitational processes.
 The equipartition theorem is already routinely used in astronomical studies to determine the conditions for star formation from a molecular cloud and to estimate star temperature [13].
 This and the experimentally confirmed principle of energy conservation leads to the assumption that the laws of energy in nature are valid universally for all isolated systems.
 For these reasons we expect energy-mass conversion processes for gravitational and electromagnetic systems to be similar.

 Currently attempts to combine the effects of electromagnetism and gravity are of two forms; unification of the field equations, as in classical unified field theories; and unification of forces, as part of the standard model in theories of quantum gravity.
 The theories' claims to legitimacy are based on attempts to derive equations that can predict the behavior of test particles with respect to the conjugate variables position and momentum.
 The reason these types of unification have failed to produce the desired result is due to the simple fact that the fields are already unified in the form of electrons and other particles.
 The electromagnetic and gravitational fields coexist harmoniously within these particles and are superposed structurally without influencing each other.
 If the field sources can exist in close proximity, bound together in a single particle, without noticeable effect we should not expect to detect a relationship of the fields in the far less intense setting of empty space.
 In fact no experiment has detected influence between the fields no matter how high the intensity.
 Everything we know about the fields indicates that in spite of being unified by particle structure, they are manifested and experienced independently.
 To attempt to unify fields by only looking at their external properties ignores this common origin.
 Instead we must seek a solution by taking the opposite viewpoint and asking, Why do fields that have the same physical origin interact according to completely distinct laws?
 To be sure a successful field theory must account for the many complexities of fields, but more importantly it must explain how this complexity can arise from simple structures.
-By looking at similarities in the way that gravitational and electromagnetic field energy transform into matter we ensure comparison at a fundamental level.
+By looking at similarities in the way that gravitational and electromagnetic field energy transform into matter we compare the fields using the conjugate variables, energy and time, at a fundamental level.